omahs/website-5/docs/faq.md

 Q: If the guest zkVM lives on the host machine, can’t the host still tamper with the compiled code?
 </summary>
 <br/>
-A: Like other zk-STARKs, RISC Zero’s implementation makes it cryptographically infeasable to generate an invalid receipt:
+A: Like other zk-STARKs, RISC Zero’s implementation makes it cryptographically infeasible to generate an invalid receipt:

 * If the binary is modified, then the receipt’s seal will not match the image ID of the expected binary.
 * If the execution is modified, then the execution trace will be invalid.